kevinpurdy/kevinpurdy.github.io/_posts/2020-11-11-home_assistant.markdown

 For most entities, Home Assistant has a default icon that makes sense and looks spiffy.
 Lights have light bulbs, switches have little lightning/power bolts, battery levels have batteries.
 But you might want to customize them, to better know at a glance which is which, or just scratch your customization itch.

 Let's fix up this card I for the Tile Bluetooth tracker I have on my keys.
-By default, it's four tiles--clever, Home Assistant.
+By default, it's four tiles—clever, Home Assistant.
 But let's say I have one in my wallet, so I want a quick-glance distinction.
 Click on the item you want to change, then click the gear icon in the upper-right corner of the detailed view that pops up.

 There's an "Icon" field, but it's ... text?
 Yes.
 Home Assistant has you choose icons from the [Material Design project](http://materialdesignicons.com/). head to that site, choose the "Cheatsheet" option on the top panel, and Control/Command-F search the page for the icon you want.
 I liked `mdi-wallet` on there, for example.
 In Home Assistant entities, you replace the `-` with a colon, `:`.
 So I enter `mdi:wallet` in the Icon field, and it shows up just to the right of that field, to prove it works.